Durable Quality & Reasonable Prices

 |

-The Panzer Units all Used the color Pink in the color coded designation, the reason for the Luftwaffe type eagle on this army flag was that the division was named after the Reichmarshall Herman Goering, thus the Luftwaffe type eagle and the large lettering HG for Herman Goering.
+The Panzer units all used the color pink on their official unit flags, but the reason for the Luftwaffe type eagle on this army flag was that the division was named after the Reichmarshall Herman Göring, thus the Luftwaffe type eagle and the large lettering HG for Herman Göring.

 $25.00 +s/h